 What to pack for your Dingle adventure

 It doesn’t matter where you travel to; you always have to pack for the environment.
-Are you planning on spending your time cafe crawling in towns or getting lost in the wilderness?
-Ireland is a perfect blend of urban adventures, and for a stress-free travel experience, come prepared.
+Are you planning on spending your time café crawling in towns or getting lost in the wilderness?
+Ireland is a perfect blend of urban adventures and wild nature, and for a stress-free travel experience, come prepared.

 However well-laid plans you may have the weather will always have the last word.
 As long as you are willing to go with the flow, rain and bad weather won’t stop you from having a great time exploring the Island.
 Rain and fog look good in the photos, and all you have to do is to bring appropriate clothing and footwear.